Opening Thought

 Paul does not treat marriage as a human invention.
 He treats it as a mystery that points beyond itself.

-“Husbands, love your wives, as Christ loved the church and gave himself up for her.”
+“Husbands, love your wives, even as Christ also loved the church, and gave himself for it.”

 Ephesians 5:25